Sites, sounds and screens - new approaches to sites, locality and technology in public art

 What does it mean for public art that we can see, hear and connect with places we were previously completely cut off from?
 That we in immersive experiences can disappear into parallel or virtual realities or be transported to other locations, bodies or times?
 Or that we with greater ease can distort and manipulate our experience and understanding of real sites and situations in media such as AR or VR?

 This new research based exhibition project will examine how new technologies have changed the ways we experience and engage with places and it will explore how we through new technologies can renegotiate existing site specific approaches to art in the public domain.

-Sites, sounds and screens extends over three years and is launched today with an open call, and it will continue as a seminar and a continuation of the Swedish artist duo Lundahl & Seitl and the design studio Untold Gardens’ participatory AR performance Unknown Cloud Forming on the 28th of October 2021.
+Sites, sounds and screens extends over three years and is launched with an open call, and continued as a seminar and a continuation of the Swedish artist duo Lundahl & Seitl and the design studio Untold Gardens’ participatory AR performance Unknown Cloud Forming that took place in October 2021.
 Sites, sounds and screens ends in 2024 with a publication, symposia and exhibition at KØS and it will include several public events during the three year period.

 The Open Call is realized in collaboration with Inter Arts Center (IAC) in Malmö and is called Public Immersion.

 When we talk about immersion, we tend to imagine an auditive or visual immersion into a world that excludes our surroundings, which is exactly what the public is all about – other people, and the spaces or sites that surround and connect us.
 We encourage artists whose practice evolves around public space, extended reality, world building and/or immersive technologies to apply for this open call with new bold projects or adaptations of existing works.

 The open call has enden and the winner has been announced: Alona Rodeh with the project ‘Night as other frontier or The Well-Being of The Nocturnal City’.